domagojk/cycle-grid-driver/README.md

 the application.
 Designed for creating an arhitecture (primarily for large-scale apps) where components could be separated to work “in parallel” rather than using all components as a child of a single main function.

-This grid can be used as a API (in form of streams) for all "main cycle" components.
+This grid can be used as an API (in form of streams) for all "main cycle" components inside the application.

 ## Why would I do that?